5 reasons Germany will win the UEFA Nations League

 5) Penalty precision

-Should things get tight in the final four, history suggests Germany can be counted on to keep their nerves if it goes down to penalties - winning all six of their past six shootouts going back to 1976.
+Should things get tight in the final four, history suggests Germany can be counted on to hold their nerves if it goes down to penalties - winning all six of their past six shootouts going back to 1976.

 Related news